 Jump on a few entry calls, ask more questions about their internal culture and operations.
 Look into their work ethic and define if they’re a good fit for you.

-Try to clearly describe what you expect from your potential software partner.
+To build a good online store, clearly describe what you expect from your potential software partner.
 Sign the non-disclosure agreement (NDA) and feel free to discuss any sensitive information with no fear.

 The better you describe the project plan, desired results, and budgets, the better your future vendor could understand the scope of work and what resources they should commit to maximize the return on your investment and deliver quality work.

-Usually, there are 2 types of agencies: those who specialize in one or a couple of directions, like design, development, or testing, and those who provide full-scale services from business analysis and consultancy to post-project maintenance and support.
+Usually, there are 2 types of ecommerce development agencies: those who specialize in one or a couple of directions, like design, development, or testing, and those who provide full-scale services from business analysis and consultancy to post-project maintenance and support.

 It depends on the goals, but if you want to keep it simple, choose the second type, as it’s much easier to align the processes with one team rather than several.
 Besides, it will definitely cost you less in the long-term.